A bit of history...

 provides a much broader range of conditions than the Pacific Northwest.
 I began to ponder what this might mean to those of us

 here in the Pacific Northwest growing Pacific Coast irises.
-I started taking a closer look at these factors:
+I started taking a closer look at these factors and adjusting them

 Natural water: The Pacific Northwest rainy season typically begins in mid-September, where in California, rainfall doesn't